Gyula Dávid: Life and career

-Dávid studied composition with Zoltán Kodály at the Franz Liszt Academy of Music.
-He played viola with the Municipal Orchestra in Budapest from 1940 to 1943, and was a conductor at the National Theatre from 1945 to 1949.
+Dávid played viola with the Municipal Orchestra in Budapest from 1940 to 1943, and was a conductor at the National Theatre from 1945 to 1949.
+In 1950 he joined the faculty of the FLAM as a professor of wind chamber music.
+He remained in that position through 1960, and later became professor of chamber music at FLAM in 1964.

-Dávid's music can largely be divided into two periods: his early compositions were influenced by folk song, and those from his second period are more chromatic or 12-tone serial.
-One of the most famous compositions of his first period is his Viola Concerto (1950).
+Dávid's music can largely be divided into two periods: his early compositions were influenced primarily by Hungarian folk song but also by Gregorian chant and Renaissance polyphony.
+This period lasted until 1960. ne of the most famous compositions of his first period is his Viola Concerto (1950).
+Those from his second period are more chromatic or 12-tone serial.
+He was awarded the Erkel Prize in 1952 and again in 1955.
+In 1957 he was the recipient of the Kossuth Prize.